pnnl/ExaGO/buildsystem/README.md

 - `platformVariables.sh` : a list of spack modules and other config to set up a CMake build environment.
 - `cache.cmake` : universal CMake changes for the type of build in use
 - `platform` :
-  - `spack.yaml` : a copy of the environment used to generate platform specific environments
+  - `base.sh` : a script to load platform-specific modules
-  - `exagoSpack.sh` : a script to load that build of exago for use directly on command line
+  - `platformExago.sh` : a script to load that build of exago for use directly on command line

 ### clang-hip